🎧 [PLAYBACK: SOUND ON]

 I’m here to remind you that Paul Verhoeven, one of cinema’s most brilliant and underappreciated satirical provocateurs, never made a film that wasn’t also a personal dare.
 Except Hollow Man.

 There’s a reason the debate over whether Showgirls is “bad” rages on to this day.
 Verhoeven’s signature subversions don’t always survive the genres they’re skewering.
-And Showgirls is no exception.
+And this picture is no exception.

 Even if you somehow wind up hating it, if you're at all serious about cinema, it's worth understanding what kind of powder keg led to this film’s coronation at the pinnacle of camp cult status.
 For the past quarter century, no other legendary misfire has burned so brightly.

-I long held Showgirls at ★★★½—“REVELATION” on the SINemeter scale today.
+I long held Showgirls at ★★★½ — roughly analagous to “REVELATION” on the SINemeter scale today.
 But it isn’t just a revelation.
 While not every element secretly works (though most do), despite its flaws, it’s an absolutely essential film.

 It’s a brazenly unique cinematic enigma.